Ranked #1 Children's Hospital by U.S. News & World Report

 Kevin Daly, MD

-Dr. Daly is a board certified pediatric cardiologist with specialties in heart failure and cardiac transplantation.
-He holds the position of Instructor in Pediatrics at Harvard Medical Schhol and is a member of the Cardiac Inpatient Unit, Cardiology Outpatient Services and Heart Transplant Program teams.
+Dr. Daly is a board-certified pediatric cardiologist with specialties in heart failure and cardiac transplantation.
+His clinical expertise lies in the evaluation and management of children with advanced heart failure—those requiring mechanical circulatory support—as well as the care of children following heart transplantation.
+As a researcher, his interests focus on finding new, noninvasive ways to diagnose and monitor children with cardiac allograft vasculopathy (CAV).
+He holds the position of Instructor in Pediatrics at Harvard Medical School and is a member of the Cardiac Inpatient Unit, Cardiology Outpatient Services, Cardiomyopathy Program and Heart Transplant Program teams.

 Heather Bastardi, RN, MSN, CPNP